frankframework/frank-manual/docs/source/horizonsValidateBooking.rst

   <booking id="1">  <travelerId>2</travelerId>  <price>500.00</price>  <fee>100.00</fee>  <destination hostId="3" productId="4">    <price>400.00</price>    <startDate>2018-12-27</startDate>    <endDate>2019-01-02</endDate>  </destination></booking>

-The code "201" is the ``code`` attribute defined with exit state "success".
+The HTTP status code "201" is the ``code`` attribute defined with exit state "success".
 To the bottom, you see that the incoming XML is echoed in the body of the response.

 ..
 NOTE::